Read This First

 Prompt 4: How important is assimilation for states with a high infusion of immigrants.

-The central claim is this: Assimilation, or the process through which immigrants adopt the cultural norms of a host country, plays a complex role in states with high numbers of immigrants.
+In plain terms: Assimilation, or the process through which immigrants adopt the cultural norms of a host country, plays a complex role in states with high numbers of immigrants.

 One honest test after reading is whether the reader can use Brazil to sort a live borderline case or answer a serious objection about Elements of a Stable State.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.